seqweb/.github/profile/README.md

 ## ***SeqWeb*** _is to the_ **OEIS** _as_ **DBpedia** _is to_ **Wikipedia**.

-Project level documentation may be found at the [SeqWeb Documentation](https://www.seqweb.org/)

 - SeqWeb extends the OEIS, one of the world's largest mathematical knowledge bases, with an independent, open,  knowledge graph resource.

 - SeqWeb's mission is to further empower and amplify the discovery and development of this knowledge.